EngJurado/EngJurado/README.md

 ## 🏆 Merits and Awards

-- Honours in the 2019-2 semester at the University of Antioquia, University of Antioquia, Mar 2021
+- Honours in the 2019-2 semester at the University of Antioquia, University of Antioquia, March 2021
-- Academic exchange in 2019 at the University of Veracruz in Mexico, University of Veracruz, Nov 2019
+- Academic exchange in 2019 at the University of Veracruz in Mexico, University of Veracruz, November 2019

 ## 🌐 Connect with Me
 - 📧 Email: eng.jurado@gmail.com